 The Green Book empowered African Americans to “vacation without aggravation.”
 The guide helped travelers, including musicians, athletes and businesspeople, navigate Jim Crow laws in the South and racial segregation in the North.
 “Your Rights, Briefly Speaking!” is a precursor to the current mantra to “know your rights.”

-A network of postal workers scouted out advertisers for the Bible of black travel.
+A network of postal workers scouted out advertisers for the travel guide.
 Green Book listings included hotels, restaurants, nightclubs, theaters, barber shops and beauty parlors.
 Green envisioned a time when his publication would no longer be necessary:

 There will be a day sometime in the near future when this guide will not have to be published.
 That is when we as a race will have equal opportunities and privileges in the United States.
 It will be a great day for us to suspend this publication for then we can go wherever we please, and without embarrassment.
 But until that time comes we shall continue to publish this information for your convenience each year.

 That day did not come until July 2, 1964.
 The Civil Rights Act of 1964 prohibits discrimination in public accommodations.

 Over the course of 30 years, there were dozens of Philadelphia listings.
 Some businesses advertised every year; others for one or multiple years.
 Green Book listings were sites of sanctuary.
 They were also sites of resistance.

 The Green Book Walking Tour stops at sites in Center City and South Philly.

 The walking tour starts at the Bellevue-Stratford Hotel (now The Bellevue Philadelphia) and ends at the repurposed Attucks Hotel (distance: 0.7 miles).